aprilwade/randomprime/README.md

 "C:\Users\Me\Downloads\randomprime_patcher.exe" --input-iso "C:\Users\Me\mp1.iso" --output-iso "C:\Users\Me\mp1_random.iso" --layout NCiq7nTAtTnqPcap9VMQk_o8Qj6ZjbPiOdYDB5tgtwL_f01-UpYklNGnL-gTu5IeVW3IoUiflH5LqNXB3wVEER4
 ```

-If you would like to not have to play through the tutorial section (aka the Frigate) each time, you also give the ISO patcher the ``--skip-frigate`` argument to skip it.
+If you would like to not have to play through the tutorial section (the Frigate) each time, you may also give the ISO patcher the ``--skip-frigate`` argument to skip it.

 ## Reporting a bug